mariem-d/mariemderbel.github.io/README.md

 ## Mariem DERBEL

 ## About me
-I am a fresh graduate in Electronics and Communication Engineering specializing in Connected Systems.
-Having explored Artificial Intelligence, Data and Web Development, I am now eager to deepen my expertise further.
-Currently, I am focusing on testing technologies to broaden my technical skill set and enhance my understanding of system reliability and performance.
+I am a recent graduate in Electronics and Communication Engineering, specializing in Connected Systems.
+Having explored areas such as Artificial Intelligence, Data, and Web Development, I am now seeking my first junior role to deepen my expertise.
+Currently, I am focusing on testing technologies to broaden my technical skill set and strengthen my understanding of system reliability and performance.

 ## Engineering graduation Project